 The History of Pallet Sizes

-Eventually, other popular sizes were introduced as a result of common trade routes and use.
-Take the Europeans, for example, who transferred goods via train and needed to create a standard pallet size that would easily fit through the door of the train.
-These are 800mm pallets as we know them.
+Take the Europeans, for example, who transported goods via train and needed to come up with a standard pallet size that would fit through the doors of trains.
+These are 800mm pallets as we know them today.

 Choosing the Right Pallet Size